coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/set-up-node-software.md

   then accept the default value (`localhost:9984`).
 * If you're not using NGINX, then enter the value `0.0.0.0:9984`

-You can accept the default value for all other BigchainDB config settings.
+You can accept the default value for all other corechaindb config settings.

-If you're using NGINX, then you should edit your BigchainDB config file (in `$HOME/.corechaindb` by default) and set the following values under `"wsserver"`:
+If you're using NGINX, then you should edit your corechaindb config file (in `$HOME/.corechaindb` by default) and set the following values under `"wsserver"`: